ShreeAmble003/CODSOFT---LEVEL-1---TASK-3/README.md

 Table of Contents :
 Introduction
 Features
-Usage
 Supported Operations
 History

 Introduction:

-This is a simple calculator program written in Python that allows users to perform basic arithmetic operations.
-It provides a command-line interface for users to input their calculations.
+This is a simple calculator program written in HTML , CSS , JAVASCRIPT that allows users to perform basic arithmetic operations.

 Features :